Yitzchok Sorotzkin

-Avrohom Yitzchok Sorotzkin (born October 1945) is a prolific writer and former Rosh Yeshiva of Telshe yeshiva who delivers the most advanced Talmudic lecture at the Mesivta of Lakewood.
+Avrohom Yitzchok Sorotzkin (born October 1945) is a rabbi and writer and former Rosh Yeshiva (dean) of Telshe yeshiva who delivers the most advanced Talmudic lecture at the Mesivta of Lakewood.
 He is a member of the Moetzes Gedolei HaTorah (Council of Torah Sages).

 Biography

-Sorotzkin is the son of Rabbi Baruch Sorotzkin, a Rosh Yeshiva in Telshe Yeshiva whose position he inherited.
+Sorotzkin is the son of Baruch Sorotzkin, a Rosh Yeshiva in Telshe Yeshiva whose position he inherited.
 Due to controversy concerning the leadership of the Telshe Yeshiva in Cleveland, Sorotzkin relocated to Lakewood, NJ.
-There he continues to teach students and publish his works.

-Sorotzkin, in addition to having studied under his father, is also a student of Rabbi Berel Soloveitchik.
+Sorotzkin, in addition to having studied under his father, is also a student of Berel Soloveitchik.

-Sorotzkin is the son-in-law of the late Rabbi Yecheskel Grubner, Chief Rabbi of Detroit.
-Sorotzkin is also recognized world-wide as a lecturer and had delivered many keynote addresses and guest lectures.
+Sorotzkin is the son-in-law of Yecheskel Grubner, Chief Rabbi of Detroit.

 Works

-Rabbi Yitzchok Sorotzkin has authored over seventy volumes of seforim, almost all of which are named one of the following two titles (this list is incomplete):
+Sorotzkin has authored over seventy volumes of seforim, almost all of which are named one of the following two titles (this list is incomplete):